ooyala/barkeep/README.markdown

         $ barkeep commit 43ef532a7

-* Quickly see if there are any unapproved commits since `43ef532a7`:
+* See if there are any unapproved commits since `43ef532a7`:

-        $ barkeep unapproved --stop-on-unapproved 43ef532a7..
+        $ barkeep unapproved 43ef532a7..

 * See if there are unapproved commits since the last release